|Macintosh Separation Anxiety (MSA)

 tuneup, and correct the situation, as needed.
 Disk fragmentation can

-still happen (under certain circumstances), files get corrupted, PRAM
+still happen (under extreme circumstances), files get corrupted, drives

 assemblies fail.
-More often than not, there will be some kind of
+There will usually be some kind of

 Ever wonder what a smashed LCD screen looks